 The Pavillon Neuflize OBC research lab of the Palais de Tokyo was created by Ange Leccia in 2001.
 Each year, it welcomes six young international artists for an eight-month residency from November to June.
 The programme is divided into three main sections.

 The first centres around travel abroad.
 This workshop is a highlight of the residency, providing occasion for exchange, reflection and discovery.
 It culminates in the inauguration of a collective exhibition on site.
-For 2015-2016, the Pavillon residents are invited to exhibit at Seoul Museum of Modern Art (SeMa) in March 2016.
-The workshop theme may be urban legends.

 The second part of the programme centres around invididual production.
 Under the tutelage of a Palais de Tokyo curator, each artist is asked to create a work for the Palais de Tokyo programme, in its exhibition spaces (a module, intervention on the building, a performance, for example) or at a partner institution.